 How Much Should You Charge When Subbing For A VA?

 Well, it depends on what your baseline rate is.
 But most people give a 20% or 25% discount off their regular client rate.
-Now, if you’ve followed me for any time, you know I’m not big for discount rates, but this isn’t a normal situation.
+Now, if you’ve followed me for any time, you know I’m not big on discount rates, but this isn’t a normal situation.
 They carry all the overhead and do all the marketing to get clients and give you work – so you provide them with a discount.